vmware-labs/webassembly-language-runtimes/php/php-8.1.11/README.md

 There is no such support in WASI yet.

-We have taken a shortcut and just botched the exception handling in the zend zend engine.
-The program will just ignore exceptions as they happen.
+We have taken a shortcut and just botched the exception handling in the zend engine.
+The program will just ignore certain exceptions at the PHP engine level (exceptions raised from within PHP scripts work).

 ## sqlite3 support